cloudevents/spec/http-protocol-binding.md

 request or response body using an [event format](#14-event-formats) that supports batching.

-In the _json streaming_ content mode several events are streamed into a single HTTP request or response body using the [JSON event format][json-format].
+In the _json streaming_ content mode several events are streamed in a single HTTP request or response body using the [JSON event format][json-format].
 This stream is potentially infinite.